SciML/DiffEqFlux.jl/docs/src/examples/Supervised-NN-ODE-MNIST.md

-# GPU-based Neural ODE Classifier for MNIST
+# GPU-based Neural ODE Classifier for MNIST with Minibatching

 The following is an example of training a classifier for MNIST using a neural ordinary differential equation on GPUs.
 Note that a few things are demonstrated